jonathanwoolf/CS120B/jwool003_customProject/jwool003_customProject/README.md

 * Press the two centered buttons at the same time to start and reset the game
 * These buttons can also be used to move your character left and right
-* The button on the right activates overDrive and speeds up the rate in which you encounter obstacles
+* The button on the far right activates overDrive and speeds up the rate in which you encounter obstacles

 Summary: